Corry L. Lee is an award-winning science fiction and fantasy author, Ph.D. physicist, science educator, data geek, and mom.

 In Ph.D. research at Harvard, she shed light on the universe fractions of a second after the Big Bang.
 At Amazon, she connected science to technology, improving customer experience through online experimentation.

 Corry is a frequent panelist at science fiction and fantasy conventions, where she discusses writing and science.
 This year, she’ll be giving talks about “Lightning Science ” and “Circus Physics.”
 Check out her upcoming appearances.

 Everything Corry does, she does with intensity.
 Currently, she’s obsessed with nordic skiing, French pop music, and fancy coffee.

 Inspired by a childhood spent reading science fiction, Corry studied physics and applied mathematics in college while sneaking in writing time between classes and research.
-She went on to complete a Ph.D. in experimental particle physics at Harvard University (while still sneaking in writing time).
-For her thesis, she searched for rare decays of heavy, unstable particles created by the Stanford Linear Accelerator and recorded by the BaBar detector.
+She continued on to a Ph.D. in experimental particle physics at Harvard University (while writing every free second).
+Teaching undergraduate physics, Corry won several teaching awards.
+In her thesis research, she discovered new decays of heavy, unstable particles created by the Stanford Linear Accelerator and recorded by the BaBar detector.
 BaBar and future “B-physics” experiments seek to understand a phenomenon called CP Violation, which will help explain why the universe is composed predominately out of matter (where did all the antimatter go?).

-When she’s not writing or thinking about data, you’re likely to find Corry at the zoo with her 4-year-old, doing yoga, enjoying a night at the theatre, discovering new and delicious coffees (though this is harder now that her favorite coffee shop literally exploded), or reading a good book in the sun.
+When she’s not writing or thinking about data, you’re likely to find Corry at the theatre with her preschooler, out hiking or Nordic skiing, sipping delicious coffee (though this is harder since her favorite coffee shop literally exploded), or reading a good book in the sun.
 That is, if she can find the sun.
 She lives in Seattle, Washington, and is starting to accept rainy days.